 For most of us, our physical appearance affects how we see ourselves and how others see us.
 The size, shape, and look of our bodies may affect how we feel about ourselves and even how we live our lives.

-if they are unhappy with a certain part of their body or appearance that can be
+There is nothing wrong with wanting to change the way you look.
+Some people do this through diet, exercise, and other lifestyle changes.
+Others have cosmetic surgery, especially if they are unhappy with a certain part of their body or appearance that can be changed.

 What are the risks?